Jeypore: Education

 There are several Odia medium schools in the town such as Government Boys High School, Girls High School, Municipal High School No. I, II and III (girls), Upper Kolab Project High School, Saraswati Sishu vidya mandir, etc. The English medium schools are Modern English School which was established in 1989, Odisha Adarsha Vidyalaya, Jayantigiri, Jeypore which was established by Govt. of Odisha; Jeypore Public school, Deepti Convent School, DAV Model Senior Secondary School, Redwoods English School and Noval Siddharth English Medium School.

-Government Colleges include Vikram Deb College, Jeypore, which is one of the oldest and prominent colleges of Odisha established in 1947.
-The college started at the present P. G. Block was known as 'Jeypore College' from 1 July 1947.
+Vikram Dev University, which is one of the oldest and prominent educational institutions in Odisha.
+The institution was started at the present P. G. Block, back then it was known as 'Jeypore College' from 1 July 1947.
 As a tribute to the philanthropist king, Rajarshi Vikram Deb Verma, the college was renamed to "Vikram Deb College" in 1961.
 Honors subjects teaching were imparted from during 1968–73 and Post Graduate courses were started from 1979.
+The institution was transformed into a university in 2023.
 The other colleges being Govt.
 Women's College and Law College.
-Of late many private colleges have started in the town making the environment highly competitive.
+Lately many private colleges have started in the town making the environment highly competitive.
 Among them, prominent are Narayani Junior College and vidwan institute of basic sciences.

 Jeypore also has colleges offering professional courses such as Gopal Krushna College of Engineering & Technology, which was established in the year 1989.
 Jeypore college of Pharmacy is another renowned pharmacy institute.
 Along with it various Engineering Diploma colleges are present namely Institute of engineering & Management (I.E.M), Hi-Tech Institute of Information & Technology and Jeypore School of Engineering and Technologies.